 Participation in SAGES requires a Senior Honors Thesis—a valuable asset in job-seeking or to include in applications to graduate or professional school, and an important first step towards publishing your work.
 It is more than just learning the subject matter—it is a chance to be actively involved in one's discipline.
 Opportunities for off-campus research and presentations, such as attending and participating in academic conferences are also available.

-For more information on university support of undergraduate research, please visit the Office of research and Creative Scholarship’s Student resources page here.
+For more information on University support of undergraduate research, please visit the Office of Research & Creative Scholarship’s student resources page here.